-The work in WP4 (Digitising heterogeneous input content) is depending on other work packages and tasks.
-WP4 receives input from WP3 (Locating and providing relevant sources and clarification of rights of use).
+According to this workflow, dependencies of WP4 on other work packages are caused (Figure 2).
+WP4 receives input from WP3 ("Locating and providing relevant sources and clarification of rights of use").
+WP3 has to provide enough sources for digitalization process in WP4 at any time in the project.
 In WP3 the located and selected content will be registered in the DMG-Lib database, the Intellectual Property Rights (IPR) for these input contents will be clarified and necessary rights of use will be obtained.
-The work in WP3 provides the selected content for the digitising process in WP4.
-WP4 delivers input for WP5 (Processing of digitised content and integration into DMG-Lib).
-In WP5, the scanned documents will be OCR processed, quality improved, converted into a web-compliant file format and uploaded into the DMG-Lib online portal accessible for Europeana.
+The work in WP3 (see deliverables D3.x) provides the selected content for the digitizing process in WP4.
+And WP4 delivers input for WP5 (Processing of digitized content and integration into DMG-Lib) as described in deliverables D5.x.
+WP4 has to deliver enough digitized output for further processing steps in WP5 at any time in the project.